 Scratching Away From The Turntable

 Improvisation is a very important part of scratching.
-Although there are methods for writing scratch solos such as TTM, scratching has a rich history of being primarily improvisation driven (more commonly known amongst turntablists as freestyling).
-A typical approach to improvisation is to take what you already know how to do and create solos on the spot with your current skill set.
+Although there are methods for writing scratch solos such as TTM, scratching has a rich history of being improvisation driven (more commonly known among turntablists as freestyling).
+A typical approach to improvisation is to take what you already know how to do and create solos on the spot with it.
 While there is nothing wrong with this approach, what happens if you run into a physical limitation because the idea you want to use is beyond your current ability?
-Typically we might work around such a problem by either avoiding it completely or by working on that idea later in isolation.
+Typically dj’s work around this by either avoiding it completely, or by working on that idea later in isolation.

-If you choose to avoid the idea you are intentionally hampering your creativity and will eventually hit a brick wall should you make avoiding such challenges habitual.
-If you choose to work on it in isolation you will likely have an easier time integrating it into your improvisation as time goes on.
-However, if the idea is too challenging, it may take quite awhile before you’ll be able to successfully integrate it and even worse, you may fall back on avoiding it out of frustration.
+If you make a habit out of avoiding this challenge, you’ll eventually hit a brick wall.
+If you choose to work on it in isolation, it’ll be easier to integrate in your freestyle as time goes on.
+However, if the idea is too challenging, it’ll take awhile before it’s fully integrated and even worse, you may fall back on avoiding it out of frustration.